-This course presents a study of human development from conception through adolescence within cultural and family contexts.
-It examines cognitive, physical, social and emotional development, both typical and atypical.
-Students will be introduced to the theories, research and applications that constitute the field of child development by examining both traditional areas of the field and more recent innovations.
-Observational study of children included.
+Study of human development from conception through adolescence within cultural and family contexts.
+Examines cognitive, physical, social, and emotional development, both typical and atypical.
+Introduction to the theories, research, and applications that constitute the field of child development by examining both traditional areas of the field and more recent innovations.
+Observational study of children.

-112 PROGRAMS AND PRACTICES IN CHILD DEVELOPMENT
+111 OBSERVATIONS AND METHODS IN CHILD DEVELOPMENT 2 UNITS

-Departmental Recommendation: CD 105 Lecture: Minimum 48 hours per semester
+Prerequisite/Corequisite: CD 105 Lecture: Minimum 16 hours per semester